ginesiametlle/semtagger/README.md

 One can edit [config.sh](./config.sh) for fine control over mostly anything.

-In particular, note that trained models are stored/loaded using the defined default directory when the ```--model``` option is not provided.
+Note that trained models are stored/loaded using the defined default directory when the ```--model``` option is not provided.

 ### References